Ocean cruising in Porto, Portugal

 Lisbon may have been the place that immediately sprung to mind for travellers looking to visit Portugal in previous years, but the country’s second city Porto has been quietly gaining popularity in recent years and is becoming quite a rival to its older sibling.
 The coastal city is a wonderful blend of old and new, dotted with Unesco World Heritage sites and Gothic architecture intermixed with a modern and eclectic restaurant and bar scene.
 Visitors can explore some of the city’s top attractions, including Ribeira Square and Porto Cathedral, indulge in the culinary scene or sample Porto’s famed wine.
 With its fascinating mix of culture, history and gastronomy, Porto is an amazing port of call for all types of cruise traveller stopping off there on a Mediterranean cruise.

-What to see and do in porto
+What to see when cruising to porto

 Port Wine Lodges